jdiienno/JeffsAESSuite/README.txt

 key (string) (optional for encryption): Key used for block cipher encryption/decryption.
 If no key is defined for encryption a key will be randomnly generated.

-iv (string) (optional for encryption.: Initialization Vector (or nonce in the case of CTR mode).
+IV (string) (optional for encryption.: Initialization Vector (or nonce in the case of CTR mode).
 This will be converted to a byte string of length 16 in CBC, OFB, and GCM modes, and converted to a byte string of length 8 in the CTR mode.
 Also converted to a byte string of length 16 for EBC but it is not actually used.
 If no IV is defined for encryption an IV will be randomly generated.

 bcType (string) (optional): The cipher block type, either AES or Feistel.
 If no input then it'll use AES